pongo-pygmaeus/bumblebee-talks/README.md

 ### Sign up

-Everyone will do a lightning talk every week.
+Everyone will do a minimum of 1 lightning talk every week.
+If you're feeling extra froggy, you can sign up for more...

 To sign-up for a talk:

 1. Check if there are any open pull request to the guide for lightning talks.
 Merge these into master(on github).